converged-computing/lammps-time/fuse/analysis/README.md

 ```

 The first model (Markov) predicts the next token (path) based on the previous path (and this is calculated as a probability generated from the data).
 This means we have a transition probability matrix that is paths x paths, and each row sums to 1.
 The second model (frequency) is just using one vector of probabilities that also sums to one, but is generated just by counting the occurrence of each path across the entire dataset.
 For each, we do leave one out cross validation.
 I would bet the errors have more to do with data (or changed) overall paths.

+#### Hidden Markov Model with Timestamps

+> A markov model that also accounts for the timestamps, with conditional transition times.

+I wanted to tweak the above to account for the transitions times.
+So I created a second matrix, where each cell (a transition from state/path A in the row to state/path B in the column) would have the mean time across all datasets that is actually captured for that state.
+I then:

+1. Start with the same transition probability from A->B
+2. Generate a transition time matrix as the mean value across datasets for that exact change of state
+3. Generate a Poisson sample from a distribution with that mean (visually they look Poisson)
+4. Calculate a residual of the abs(actual - predicted) / actual

+The last step is an attempt to quasi normalize - the error as a percentage of the actual.
+I then plot the residuals based on the state change, assuming that the model can perform differently for different ones.
+The plots are in the pdf [residuals-for-paths-normalized.pdf](img/residuals-for-paths-normalized.pdf).
+I don't include the state changes from A to A (a path to itself) because it's not technically a change of state, and the recording seems arbitrary (we could, for example, combine the chain into one state but then the length of that is also arbitrary).
+Some of these are OK, but some are mediocre (hwloc) and some are very bad (the data file).
+It's a start.